xixiaofinland/sf.nvim/README.md

 ## Usage

-Maybe the best way is to first take a peek at its [default keybindings](https://github.com/xixiaofinland/sf.nvim/blob/dev/plugin/sf.lua)
+Take a peek at its [default keybindings](https://github.com/xixiaofinland/sf.nvim/blob/dev/plugin/sf.lua), or check the modules below.

 ## Modules